 Where Are You Going Wrong?

-Marketing automation and lead nurturing methodologies are used to engage prospective students with highly relevant, personalised content at a specific time, through their preferred medium, to move them further through their enrolment journey.
+Marketing automation and lead nurturing methodologies are used to engage prospective students with highly relevant, personalised content at a specific time, through their preferred medium (touch points), to move them further through their enrolment journey.

 Here are three key components to successfully recruit the current generation of prospective students: